 The DEP is intended to provide comprehensive educational and clinical experiences to enable students to develop competencies needed to function as successful entry-level general practitioners in the profession of dietetics.
 Students are expected to participate in professional activities.

 The DEP option coordinates experience course components with academic courses during the professional program in the junior and senior years of study.
 It is a two-year full-time professional program with a concentration in Gerontology.
 Acceptance into the DEP is limited.
 Transfer students are encouraged to contact the department early on for information if they intend to transfer to NDSU and enter the DEP.
-The application deadline is January 13th, 2017.
+The application deadline is mid January.
 Up to fifteen students are accepted annually into the DEP.
 Applicants must have a minimum grade point average (GPA) of 3.0 with a 2.75 science GPA.
 Once accepted into the DEP, an overall GPA of 3.0 with a "C" or higher in all HNES classes is required to remain in the DEP.
 Students graduate at the end of four years with the necessary preparation to take the Commission on Dietetic Registration exam.
-The DEP is accredited by the Accreditation Council for Education in Nutrition and Dietetics, 1200 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995; phone number 1-800-877-1600 ext 5400.
+The DEP is accredited by the Accreditation Council for Education in Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606; phone number 1-800-877-1600 ext 5400.

 Didactic Program in Dietetics (DPD) Option